Buying a Home in the Fall

 Sellers may be more aggressive, too

 A lot of families like to purchase homes in the spring and summer months.
 That ensures their children are settled in before the start of the fall school year.
-We are now far past that point.
+We are now past that point.

-Homes that were listed in the summer months, but which haven't sold yet, are languishing on the market.
+Homes that were listed in the summer months, but which haven't sold yet are languishing on the market.
 These sellers may have to drop their prices if they haven't already, or may be willing to accept concessions or contingencies they wouldn't during the busier spring and summer selling seasons.
 That represents an advantage for home shoppers.

 "There is also generally a large increase in properties trying to sell before Thanksgiving and the holiday season bring the market to a harsh stop.
 The longer a property is on the market this time of year, the cheaper it gets," says Aimee Fink, agent with Douglas Elliman in New York City.